 A chlorine concentration of 100ppm is perfect for disinfecting a well.
 To create a-100 ppm chlorine residual, use 2-ounce sanitizer granules or pellets for every 100 gallons of water.
-Note that you may need more chlorine to produce 100-ppm chlorine concentration if the water is very rich in sulfur or iron.
+Note that you may need more chlorine to produce 100-ppm chlorine concentration if the water is very rich in sulfur or iron all online casinos.

 - Bypass the water softener, filters, or any other water purification system.
 Eliminate debris, deposits, or interior surfaces from the reservoir, or storage tank, or well house.
 Pump water to get rid of any foreign matter or suspended solids it may contain.